Library Services for Students

 Library services: The D'Angelo Law Library works closely with law students on their papers, research projects, and general information needs.
 A directory of librarians and library staff is available on the Library's web page.

 The D'Angelo Law Library has a combined service desk on the second floor, providing Circulation and Reference assistance.
 Circulation staff is available to assist law students with reserve materials, checking out items, and general questions about the Library.
 Reference librarians staff the desk seven days a week and can answer questions about the Library's collections and resources, researching the law, and use of LexisNexis and Westlaw.
 The reference librarians also teach the legal research component of the first-year Bigelow program.

 The D'Angelo Law Library maintains an online collection of previous law school exams .

 Study space and computing facilities: Study tables are available on all floors (second through sixth) of the D'Angelo Law Library.
 The Library has a limited number of assigned carrels on the third through sixth floors for use of students working on law journals, faculty research assistants, law students in seminar courses, and others with special research needs.
 Carrels are assigned quarterly.
 Law students may apply for a carrel at the Circulation Desk.

 The D'Angelo Law Library has seven conference rooms.
 Two conference rooms are on each of the 4th, 5th and 6th floors.
 There also is a conference room on the second floor.
-Law students may reserve use of a conference room at the D'Angelo Law Library Reference Desk or via email.
+Law students may reserve use of a conference room.

 The Law School operates a computer lab and network printers on the third floor of the D'Angelo Law Library.
 Carrels and study tables in the Library are furnished with network jacks for access to campus electronic resources, the Internet, and the Law School network printers.
 Wireless access is also available throughout the Library.